mjpekala/maxfun-experiment/README.md

 ### Implementing different pooling functions

-To implement a different pooling baseline, one need only
+To implement a different pooling baseline, one need only:

-1. Create a new matlab function that implements the API used by the existing pooling functions (e.g. see [avg_pooling.m](./src/avg_pooling.m}).
+1. Create a new matlab function that implements the API used by the existing pooling functions (e.g. see [avg_pooling.m](./src/avg_pooling.m)).
 2. Add your new pooling output to the feats structure in [process_images.m](./src/process_images.m).
 3. Call your pooling function in the main feature extraction loop.
 4. Add your pooling output to [classify_images.m](./src/classify_images.m).